Thandai Shahi Tukda Recipe

 - Heat the ghee in a frying pan over medium-high heat.

-- Once the ghee is hot, fry 3-4 pieces of bread at a time until they are crispy and brown in color.
-Keep flipping the pieces using a tong while frying.
+- Once the ghee is hot, fry 3-4 pieces of bread at a time until they are golden brown and crispy.
+Keep flipping the pieces using tongs while frying.

 - Drain on a plate and set aside.